Print

 Cooking pithivier filling in a frying pan

-Transfer vegetable mixture to a fine mesh strainer and strain to remove excess liquid.
+Pass vegetable mixture through a fine mesh strainer to remove excess liquid.
+Discard liquid.

 Vegetables in a mesh strainer

-Transfer to a large mixing bowl.
-Toss in cooked potatoes and set aside to cool whiile you prepare the pastry.
+Scoop vegetable filling into a large mixing bowl.
+Add cooked potatoes and stir to combine.
+Set aside to cool while you prepare the pastry.

 Pithivier filling in a metal bowl